nvsraviteja/Teamwork/Documentation/Dns/README.md

 * Name server which gives information like ip address to a particular domain name.

 **Q.What is  dns forwarder ?**
-* It takes the dns query (web_page name) and forward it to other dns server.
+* A dns server which forwards the dns query to another dns server.

 **Q.What is dns cache?**
-* It is the  storage area in which recently or visited domain  ipaddress is stored so that it can directly go to that web page without spending  time in searching  the ip address of the particular domain name.
+* A dns cache stores the data of recent dns queries like recently visited .